 Favorite Episode: Drift’s David Cancel on the importance of brand for startups in 2019

 “I’m biased, but I’m a huge fan of our own podcast at Proof.
-Scale or Die is the podcast where we uncover proven strategies from the founders and growth experts behind some of the world’s the fastest growing startups.
+Scale or Die is the podcast where we uncover proven strategies from the founders and growth experts behind some of the world’s fastest-growing startups.
 We started Scale or Die because we couldn’t find a show that covered the parts of building a business that we obsess about on a daily basis — facebook ads, funnels, conversion rates, brand building.

 We noticed that in the podcast market, there were a ton of shows that covered the origin stories of businesses and there were many shows that covered businesses at scale.
 But there was a huge gap in actionable content of how growth marketers and founders were actually talking about the strategies they used on a daily basis.

 As a SasS marketer, I’m always looking for inspiration.
 I’m reading, I’m meeting with other marketers, and I’m seeking advice from other industries.
 I think Dave does a really great job of getting his interviewees to open up and provide actionable content to his listeners — and so I’ve used the show as a regular way to get inspiration in my role.